PIXDO/pixcoin/README.md

 ## What is PixCoin?

 Pixcoin is a cryptocurrency for the community of [Pixdo](http://pix.do).
 It is based on litecoin and is 8.75% premined.
-The premined coins are distributed to the users of Pixdo to allow also non savvy users to 'mine' pixcoins.
+The premined coins are distributed to the users of Pixdo to allow also non savvy users to 'mine' Pixcoins.

 ## Community